Chapter 1.12

 1.12.050 Extensions.

-A Director has the discretion to grant a one-time request for an extension of the compliance schedule described in FMC 1.12.040(B)(8) and set forth in a notice of violation, on the basis that the responsible party is making a good faith effort to comply with the requirements of the notice of violation (or order, in the case of a stop work order or emergency order) or if the original time frame is inadequate.
+Upon the written request of a responsible party prior to a compliance deadline, a Director has the discretion to grant or deny extensions of the compliance schedule described in FMC 1.12.040(B)(8) and set forth in a notice of violation, on the basis that the responsible party is making a good faith effort to comply with the requirements of the notice of violation (or order, in the case of a stop work order or emergency order) or if the original time frame is inadequate.
 When calculating a reasonable time for an extension of the compliance schedule, a Director shall consider the following criteria:

 A. The type and degree of violation cited in the notice;